Do you want to learn to play more guitar chords to improve your skills? Ever wonder how many guitar chords there are?

 Altered chords

-Beginner guitar players feel overwhelmed to learn there are so many chords.
+Beginner guitar players feel overwhelmed when starting out because there are so many chords.

-The key takeaway is that you should focus on the most popular chords and master them and worry less about the thousands of other chords.
+The key takeaway is that you should focus on the most popular chords and master them.
+You should worry less about the thousands of other chords.

 Check me out on Youtube where I try out all of this gear: